WalletScrutiny/WalletScrutinyCom/_android/com.fibermode.mode.android.md

 It sounds and looks like a trading platform.

 > Here are all the things you can do with Mode:
-> Open an account in under 60 seconds:
-> - Download the app and sign up for free
 > - Access your Bitcoin anytime and anywhere
 > - Complete a simple ID verification and top up GBP via 'Open Banking'